Digital Humanities (DHUM)

 DHUM 5000 (3) Introduction to Digital Humanities: Movements, Methods, and Tools

-Introduces the histories, conversations, and methodological approaches of the Digital Humanities, a transdisciplinary field and community of practice that leverages and critically engages with technology in order to explore and present humanities data.
-Participants will also gain foundational experience in curating humanities data and applying computational research methods, while critiquing and evaluating Digital Humanities scholarship and pedagogy.
+Introduces the histories, conversations, and methodological approaches of the Digital Humanities, a transdisciplinary field and community of practice that leverages and critically engages with technology to explore, analyze, and present humanities data.
+Participants will gain foundational knowledge of Digital Humanities and humanities data curation, and they will apply computational and multimodal research methods towards their own research interests and pedagogy.
 No programming experience is necessary, only an openness to experiment and collaborate.
 Serves as the core course for the Digital Humanities Graduate Certificate Program (http://colorado.edu/crdds/dhgc).

 Requisites: Restricted to graduate students only.